glotzerlab/hoomd-rs/hoomd-microstate/ARCHITECTURE.md

 data structures will not need to be aware of the periodic boundary conditions, nor will they need to be aligned with the boundaries in any way.
 This also opens up the ability for very complex user-provided boundary conditions.
-It will add some other management costs, but those will be O(N).
+It will add some other management costs, but those can be manged to not scale with the number of neighbors..

 ## Boundary conditions